sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Replacing Your Schematic Book

-The knowledge in your schematic book is too complex to keep entirely memorized, and if it is destroyed or lost you canít reproduce it.
+The knowledge in your schematic book is too complex to keep entirely memorized, and if it is destroyed or lost you can√≠t reproduce it.
 For this reason most artificers fiercely protect their schematic books and many write copies.
 You can

 copy a schematic from your own schematic book into another book.
 This is just like creating a new schematic only significantly faster and easier since you already understand your own notations.
 You need only spend 10 minutes and 1 gold for each of your own schematics you copy into another book, or to create new schematics for a magic item you currently have infused.